10 Water-Saving Tips for your Drought Tolerant Landscaping

 The Water-Saving Garden, How to grow a gorgeous garden with a lot less water, by Pam Penick (10 Speed Press: Berkley, 2016) is filled with tips to help you create a gorgeous drought tolerant garden with the water you have.

-Come back on Monday and see my list of 20 plants for your water saving zone 3 or higher garden.
-I’ve adapted Penick’s list and added a few of my own favorites to help you create that landscape in your dreams, while making due with the rainfall that you have.
+Come back on Monday and see my list of 20 plants for your water-saving zone 3 or higher garden.
+I’ve adapted Penick’s list and added a few of my own favourites to help you create that landscape in your dreams while making do with the rainfall that you have.
 See my list of water-saving plants for your zone 3 or higher landscape here (coming next Monday).